-Other financial transfers
+Other financial transfers not derecognised

 Includes loans and leases sold or lent to an external funder but the Consolidated Entity still has full economic exposure to them.
-In such instances, the Consolidated Entity has a right to receive cash from the lessee and an obligations to pay those cash flows to the external funder.
+In such instances, the Consolidated Entity has a right to receive cash from the lessee and an obligation to pay those cash flows to the external funder.